seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 No,
 Lepidus, let him speak:
 The honour is sacred which he talks on now,
-Supposing that I lack’d it.
+Supposing that I lack'd it.
 But, on, Caesar;
 The article of my oath.

 **OCTAVIUS CAESAR**